DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-19.md

 He said, "Go out, and stand on the mountain before Yahweh."
 Behold, Yahweh passed by, and a great and strong wind tore the mountains, and broke in pieces the rocks before Yahweh; but Yahweh was not in the wind.
 After the wind there was an earthquake; but Yahweh was not in the earthquake.

 ###### v12
 After the earthquake a fire passed; but Yahweh was not in the fire.
-After the fire, there was a still small voice.
+After the fire, there was a [[#“still small voice”]].
 ###### v13
 When Elijah heard it, he wrapped his face in his mantle, went out, and stood in the entrance of the cave.
 Behold, a voice came to him, and said, "What are you doing here, Elijah?"